 We are a special purpose limited liability company formed under the Delaware Limited Liability Company Act pursuant to a limited liability company agreement executed by our sole member or owner, CenterPoint Houston, and the filing of a certificate of formation with the Secretary of State of the State of Delaware.
-Our limited liability company agreement will be amended and restated in its entirety prior to the date we enter into the sale agreement relating to the transition bonds with CenterPoint Houston.
+Our limited liability company agreement will be amended and restated in its entirety prior to the date we enter into the sale agreement relating to the initial series of transition bonds with CenterPoint Houston.
 We and CenterPoint Houston have filed the form of our limited liability company agreement (as initially executed and as it will be amended and restated) with the SEC as an exhibit to the registration statement of which this prospectus forms a part.
 We have summarized selected provisions of our limited liability company agreement below.
 Our limited liability company agreement restricts us from engaging in activities other than those described in this section.
 We do not have any employees, but we will pay our member for administrative services in accordance with our limited liability company agreement.
-On the date of issuance of the transition bonds, our capital will be equal to 0.5% of the principal amount of the transition bonds issued, or such other amount as specified in the prospectus supplement.
-Our capitalization after giving effect to the issuance of any transition bonds will be set forth in the prospectus supplement.
+On the date of issuance of each series of transition bonds, our capital will be equal to 0.5% of the principal amount of such transition bonds issued, or such other amount as specified in the relevant prospectus supplement.
+Our capitalization after giving effect to the issuance of any transition bonds will be set forth in the prospectus supplement for the related series.

 As of the date of this prospectus, we have not carried on any business activities and have no operating history.
 Our fiscal year is the calendar year.
 We are not an agency or instrumentality of the State of Texas.
-Immediately following our issuance of the transition bonds, our assets will include:
+Immediately following our issuance of the initial series of transition bonds, our assets will include:

-- the transition property, - our rights under the sale agreement, under the administration agreement and the bill of sale delivered by CenterPoint Houston pursuant to the sale agreement, - our rights under the servicing agreement and any subservicing, agency, administration, intercreditor or collection agreements executed in connection with such servicing agreement, - the collection account and all subaccounts of such collection account, - our rights in the deposits of retail electric providers required under the financing order, - all present and future claims, demands, causes and choses in action in respect of any or all of the foregoing, and - all payments on or under and all proceeds in respect of any or all of the foregoing.
+- the related transition property, - our rights under the applicable sale agreement, under the administration agreement and under all bills of sale delivered by CenterPoint Houston pursuant to such sale agreement, - our rights under the applicable servicing agreement and any subservicing, agency, administration, intercreditor or collection agreements executed in connection with such servicing agreement, - the applicable collection account and all subaccounts of such collection account, - · our rights in the deposits of retail electric providers required under the applicable financing order, - all present and future claims, demands, causes and choses in action in respect of any or all of the foregoing, and - all payments on or under and all proceeds in respect of any or all of the foregoing.

+Following the issuance of subsequent series of transition bonds our assets will include similar property related to each such series.
 The indenture provides that the transition property, as well as our other assets, other than any cash released to us by the trustee semi-annually from earnings on the capital subaccount, will be pledged by us to the trustee.
-Pursuant to the indenture, the collected transition charges remitted to the trustee by the servicer must be used to pay principal and interest on the transition bonds and our other obligations specified in the indenture.
+Pursuant to the indenture, the collected transition charges remitted to the trustee by the servicer must be used to pay principal and interest on the related series of transition bonds and our other obligations specified in the indenture.